sencrop/sencrop-js-api-client/ARCHITECTURE.md

 ## Generating the API

-Since we have a Swagger file, we are generating the API to avoid boilerplate code.
+Since we have a OpenAPI file, we are generating the API to avoid boilerplate code.

 A small article (in french) about why and how